Dhanush-Proj/toggle-battery-applet/README.md

 ## Configuraion

-change it to your battery specifications
+change it to your battery specifications in app.rs in src
 ```sh
 const BAT_PATH: &str = "/path/battery";
 ```